xel-software/xel-c-to-epl-compiler/README.rst

 - No pointers
 - No structs, no enums, no typedefs
 - Many other things may fail: if you experience a bug, please feel free to submit an issue or a pull request
+- Do not reuse variables in different scoped at the moment, its broken!